 Gregory DeVictor is a trivia enthusiast who loves to write articles on American nostalgia.

-What are some fun facts, trivia, and history events from the year 1987?
+What are some fun facts and trivia from the year 1987?

 - President Reagan took full responsibility for the Iran-Contra affair, and the 100th U.S. Congress convened.

 - On October 19, Black Monday ravaged Wall Street as the Dow plunged “an astonishing 22.6%.”

 - The FCC voted to repeal the Fairness Doctrine, and the U.S. Supreme Court ruled that Rotary International must admit women.

 - The Great Storm devastated many parts of the UK, the temperature reached 105°F in Sacramento, and a February nor'easter delivered heavy, wet snow to the Mid-Atlantic.

 - About 2,800 members of the National Association of Broadcast Engineers and Technicians ended a 118-day strike against NBC.

 - Automobile manufacturer Chrysler bought competitor American Motors.

 - Apple co-founder Steve Wozniak left the company as a full-time employee, and computer programmer John McAfee created one of the first antivirus programs.